legalize-dev/legalize-nl/nl/BWBR0017728.md

 ### § 2.
 Technische eisen aan het schip

+‘Sail training vessel’ means a sailing vessel which, at the time, is being used either:

 ‘Seafarer’ means any person who is employed or engaged or works in any capacity on board a ship.
 (See National Annex for interpretation)

 ‘Self-activating smoke signal’ means a signal complying with the requirements of the IMO International Life-Saving Appliances Code.